women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Q5.
 How does alcohol affect breast cancer risk?

 A5.
-Even one drink/day increases risk by 7-10% (World Cancer Research Fund).
+Even one drink per day increases the risk by 7-10% (World Cancer Research Fund).

 Q6.
 Can exercise prevent breast cancer?

 A6.
 Yes!
-Regular activity lowers estrogen levels, reducing risk.
+Regular physical activity lowers estrogen levels, thereby reducing the risk.

 Q7.
 What’s the survival rate for early-stage breast cancer?